varunkumardev/amitmerchant1990.github.io/_posts/2018-11-21-How-My-Simple-Notepad-App-Went-From-Zero-To-10k-Users-Monthly.md

 ![](/images/Apr-2018.png)

 You see that spike?
 It was around 11th April, 2018.
-I'm still not sure what has sparked that much of traffic onto my site but it was huge.
+I'm still not sure what has sparked that much of traffic onto my site but it was huge but I suppose it was all happened because of the SEO optimizations.
 It had attracted around 1.2k users in a single day.
 And that has greatly benefitted the app go up in ranking across search engines.
 From this point onwards, the webapp has started getting a significant amount of traffic everyday.

 ![](/images/July-2018.png)